intrbiz/bergamot/README.md

 Bergamot Monitoring
 ===================
-Bergamot is a simple, clean room, Nagios compatible monitoring system
+Bergamot Monitoring is an Open Source distributed monitoring system which has an easy migration path from Nagios.
+Bergamot Monitoring has a range of compelling features which making it a well suited for modern physical or cloud based infrastructures.

 See https://bergamot-monitoring.org/ for more information on the project.